Andrew Wooten

-Andrew Wooten (born September 30, 1989) is an American professional footballer who plays as a forward for German club Preußen Münster.
+Andrew Wooten (born September 30, 1989) is a professional soccer player who plays as a forward for VfR Mannheim.
+Born in Germany, he represented the United States at international level.

 Club career

 1. FC Kaiserslautern

 In 2009, Wooten signed with 1.
 FC Kaiserslautern II.
 He made his debut for the first team in 2012.

 Loan to SV Sandhausen

 Wooten joined SV Sandhausen on loan for the 2012–13 season, where he scored 7 goals in the 2.
 Bundesliga.

 Loan to FSV Frankfurt

 In 2014, Wooten joined FSV Frankfurt on a short-term loan.

 SV Sandhausen

 In June 2014, Wooten was permanently transferred to SV Sandhausen signing a three-year contract with them until 2017.

 Philadelphia Union

 On June 20, 2019, Wooten signed a contract with the Philadelphia Union following the expiry of his previous contract with SV Sandhausen.
 Wooten's contract option was declined by Philadelphia following their 2020 season.

 Admira Wacker

 On 20 January 2021, Wooten signed with Austrian club Admira Wacker.